siddhpatil6/AndroidInterview-Questions/README.md

 # Android Interview-Questions
 # What are Sealed Classes? - Kotlin
-From the documentation: Sealed classes are used for representing restricted class hierarchies, when a value can have one of the types from a limited set, but cannot have any other type.
+Sealed classes are used for representing restricted class hierarchies, when a value can have one of the types from a limited set, but cannot have any other type.
 They are, in a sense, an extension of enum classes: the set of values for an enum type is also restricted, but each enum constant exists only as a single instance, whereas a subclass of a sealed class can have multiple instances which can contain state.

-How to declare sealed class?
+* How to declare sealed class?

 Just put the sealed modifier before the name of the class.

 ```